jnasholm/mvc-pwm/README.md

 # ESP32 SSR Mixing valve actuator controller

-Project to create a smart mixing valve actuator controller for private homes with a hydronic underfloor system.
+Project to create a smart mixing valve actuator controller for private homes with a hydronic heating system.
 Brief project description:

 - The controller is an [ESP32](https://www.olimex.com/Products/IoT/ESP32/ESP32-DevKit-LiPo/open-source-hardware) programmed with [ESPHome](https://esphome.io/).
 - The supply line temperature adjustment is based on ESPHome PID control[^1][^2].